Welcome to the fourth step in our free professional learning series on class and student blogging!

 If the ‘Comment author must fill out name and e-mail’ is unchecked in Settings > Discussion, any visitor can leave a comment and isn’t required to enter an email address.
 Please note, readers will still see the name and email address option on the comment form but the email address is no longer required to submit a comment.

 This option is often used when teachers don’t want students to use their email address.

 5. How do you stop the “Posting comments too quickly” message?

 Comments allow your readers to add feedback to your posts and pages.

-Unfortunately if all your students are submitting comments at the same time to a class blog on your school computers they may see ” ‘You are posting comments too quickly.
-Slow down.’ message and they might lose their comments.
+Unfortunately, if all your students are submitting comments at the same time to a class blog on your school computers they may see the ‘You are posting comments too quickly.
+Slow down’ message and they might lose their comments.